render-island/submission-readme/README.md

-# Loak Submissions README
+# Loak Submission README
-👋 Welcome to the *Loak Submissions README*!
+👋 Welcome to the *Loak Submission README*!
 This document provides instructions and required steps for submitting a Unity AR experience to Loak.
 A filled out copy of this document should be included in your project hierarchy for any submission to the Loak platform.

 ## Submission Instructions
 1. Create an AR experience on Unity 🔨